Alexis Boxer — Associate Organizing Representative

-Alexis is the Sierra Student Coalition’s Conservation Organizer for the Beyond Coal Campaign.
+Alexis is an Associate Organizing Representative working with Beyond Coal and the Sierra Student Coalition.
 She has been with the SSC since March of 2009 on the Campuses Beyond Coal Campaign, initially working in Indiana.
 After 3 years of successful campaigning to transition Indiana’s on-campus coal plants to cleaner energy sources she has moved to Minnesota to join the North Star team in the fight for clean energy.
 Her primary focus is youth engagement, empowerment and leadership development around clean energy campaigns across the state.

 Prior to her joining the Sierra Club she spent time working with Greenpeace USA working on several conservation and climate campaigns and STAND working on social justice issues on campuses in the North East.